-Bradenton is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 59,439 people and 53 constituent neighborhoods, Bradenton is the 59th largest community in Florida.
+Bradenton is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
+With a population of 55,905 people and 61 constituent neighborhoods, Bradenton is the 62nd largest community in Florida.

-The education level of Bradenton citizens is a little higher than the average for US cities and towns: 23.98% of adults in Bradenton have at least a bachelor's degree.
+The overall education level of Bradenton is somewhat higher than in the average US city of 21.84%: 26.86% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Bradenton in 2018 was $29,154, which is middle income relative to Florida and the nation.
 This equates to an annual income of $116,616 for a family of four.
 However, Bradenton contains both very wealthy and poor people as well.